-In this tutorial, we'll be creating a commenting system with PHP, MySQL, and AJAX (JavaScript).
-The commenting system will add functionally to your website (blog, news website, etc.) that your guests can use to submit content and share opinions.
+In this tutorial, you'll learn how to create a commenting system from scratch using PHP, MySQL, and AJAX (JavaScript).
+This will add a dynamic comment section to your website, so your visitors can share their thoughts and opinions.

-The commenting system we'll be developing today will be minimal, clean, and fast!
+I'll show you how to build a commenting system that is simple, clean, and fast.
 And with the use of AJAX, you can seamlessly implement the system on any webpage.

 The Advanced package includes additional features and a download link to the source code.